FasterXML/smile-format-specification/smile-specification.md

     * This means that 2 byte VInt has 13 data bits, for example; and minimum number of bytes to represent a Java long (64 bits) is 10; 9 bytes would give 62 bits (8 * 7 + 6).
     * Signed VInt values are handled using "zigzag" encoding, where sign bit is shifted to be the least-significant bit, and value is shifted left by one (i.e. multiplied by two).
     * Unsigned VInts used as length indicators do NOT use zigzag encoding (since it is only needed to help with encoding of negative values)
+    * "Unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`
 * Length indicators are done using VInts (for binary data, unlimited length ("big") integer/decimal values)
     * All length indicators define _actual_ length of data; not possibly encoded length (in case of "safe" encoding, encoded data is longer, and that length can be calculated from payload data length)
+    * "Unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`
 * Floating point values (IEEE 32 and 64-bit) are encoded using fixed-length big-endian encoding (7 bits used to avoid use of reserved bytes like 0xFF):
     * Data is "right-aligned", meaning padding is prepended to the first byte (and its MSB).
     * For example, the 32-bit float `29.9510 is` encoded as `0x26 0x37 0x3E 0x0F 0x04.` We get to this encoding by taking the IEEE 764 32-bit binary representation of the number 29.9510, (1) writing the least-significant 7 bits, (2) right-shifting 7 bits, and repeating the process until encoding the entire bit-string (5 times for a 32-bit float).
 As a result, 0x26 = 29.9510 & 0x7F, 0x37 = (29.9510 >> 7) & 0x7F, 0x3E = (29.9510 >> 14) & 0x7F, 0x0F = (29.9510 >> 21) & 0x7F, and 0x04 = (29.9510 >> 28) & 0x7F.
+    * "Unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`
 * "Big" decimal/integer values use "safe" binary encoding
 * "Safe" binary encoding simply uses 7 LSB (sign bit, MSB, is left as 0).
     * The last encoded byte contains 1 - 7 bits: if less than 7, data is "right-aligned", contained in Least-Significant Bits; there will be 0-6 MSB padding bits.
     * For example: when encoding 4 bytes (32 bits), the first full (7-bit) encoded bytes (`0vvvvvvv`) are followed by an incomplete byte containing 4 value bits: `0000vvvv`.
-    * NOTE: before version 1.0.5 above statemet claimed incorrect alignment (claiming padding would be for LSB)
+    * NOTE: before version 1.0.5 above statement claimed incorrect alignment (claiming padding would be for LSB)
+    * "Unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`

 ### Tokens: value mode